Gotetz/UserNormalTranslator/README.md

 Copyright (c) 2014, Gotetz (http://gotetz-log.blogspot.jp/)
 All rights reserved.
-This software is released under the MIT License, see LICENSE.txt.
+Released under the MIT License, see LICENSE.txt.

 ### Description
 UserNormalTranslator is a User Normal Editing Tool plugin for Softimage.